nicopack/Steghide-Steganography-Tutorial/README.md

 ## Get Steghide
 Download Steghide from the official site: [Steghide Download](https://steghide.sourceforge.net/download.php) **OR**
-Download it from this repository
+Download it from the releases tag.

 ## Usage Guide
 ### Windows